 - Swimming – Lake Tahoe’s average surface temperature in the summer is 63°F, and can drop to 53°F just 18 inches below the surface.
 For young children who will likely want to spend hours splashing in the lake I suggest bringing a wetsuit.
 They might not need it but it’s nice to have just in case.

 - Emerald Bay State Park – This inlet along the southwest shore of Lake Tahoe is known for its colorful granite cliffs and stunning panoramas.
 Carved millions of years ago by passing glaciers, Emerald Bay State Park is a must-see.
+To avoid the crowds and parking hassle, I suggest booking a private Emerald Bay boat tour.

 - Donner Memorial State Park & Museum – This park offers hiking, camping, fishing, boating, the Emigrant Trail Museum & a historic monument.